yonnyvictor/practicals_yonny/ReadMe.txt

+Create a Mariadb database name eprod_school
-The following configuration are require for the Application to run Database and Password.
-This are set on the main Applicaiton File found in src/com/eprod/school/EprodSchoolApp.java
+Run the eprod_school.sql to setup the database structure The database username and password must be set on the main Applicaiton File found in src/com/eprod/school/EprodSchoolApp.java

+Compile and Run to teust

-Note: Due to pressure of time, i did the application using Javalin framework (https://javalin.io/)
+The application is built using Javalin framework (https://javalin.io/)

 API endpoints